 • Address Verification Service checks - Which review a credit card holder’s billing address with the issuer, providing an indicator of the validity of the transaction.
 Many online payment providers will include this process as standard.

-• Card Verification Value (CCV) numbers are printed on the back of credit cards and can help ensure that the customer is in possession of a genuine card, rather than card details which may have been purchased fraudulently online.
+• Card Verification Value (CCV) numbers are printed on the back of credit cards which help ensure that the customer has a genuine card, rather than card details which may have been purchased fraudulently online.

 • Fraud Screening – examines each transaction and looks at trends to calculate the level of risk associated with each payment.
 This provides a risk score which will highlight potentially fraudulent transactions.

 Chargebacks are the bane of any merchants’ life.
 When transactions are highlighted as a “chargeback”, they are returned to the selling retailer as your financial liability.
 If goods or services have already been provided, then you may suffer significant loss of revenue, in addition to added processing time.